A1Liu/tci/README.md

 better error messages and more runtime diagnostic tools.

 ## Features
+- Better debug information
-- Better debug information: Stack traces on segmentation fault
+  - Stack traces on segmentation fault
+- Harder errors: the following all cause a segmentation fault
+  - use-after-free
-- Hard errors: Segmentation fault on use-after-free and buffer overflow
+  - buffer overflow
+  - double free
+  - out of memory
+  - stack overflow
+  - calling string functions with a string that isn't null-terminated

 ## Todo
 Lots of stuff left to do still.